Status

 King's Road junctions on the A55, Roads Service

-explain that they feel no further improvements are
+explain that they feel no further improvements

-possible without adding flyovers.
-Finally, while
+are possible without adding flyovers.
+Finally,

-consultants carried out proportionate effort
+its consultants carried out proportionate

-consultation on this project", which is
+effort consultation on this project",

-rather ambiguous.
+which is rather ambiguous.

-From a timescale point of view, the most telling
+From a timescale point of view, the most

-required) just now, due to "budgetary
+land required) just now, due to "budgetary

 constraints".
 As land acquisition can take some